libmapper/libmapper/doc/tutorials/tutorial_c.md

 * objects on a tabletop tangible user interface;
 * _temporal_ objects such as gestures or trajectories.

-The important qualities of signal instances in _libmpr_ are:
+The important qualities of signal instances in _libmapper_ are:

 * **instances are interchangeable**: if there are semantics attached to a specific instance it should be represented with separate signals instead.
-* **instances can be ephemeral**: signal instances can be dynamically created and destroyed. _libmpr_ will ensure that linked devices share a common understanding of the relatonships between instances when they are mapped.
+* **instances can be ephemeral**: signal instances can be dynamically created and destroyed. _libmapper_ will ensure that linked devices share a common understanding of the relatonships between instances when they are mapped.
 * **map once for all instances**: one mapping connection serves to map all of its instances.